SRMLabHUST/QC-STORM/Plugin for Micro-Manager/README.md

 The QC-STORM CPPDLL is the C++ codes of dynamic link library for Micro-Manager, shared by beta and gamma.
 This project is compiled by Visual studio 2015 with CUDA 10.0.

-QC-STORM calls dynamic link library of QC-STORM CPPDLL, while QC-STORM CPPDLL calls static link library of MLEbfgs.
+QC-STORM calls functions from dynamic link library of QC-STORM CPPDLL, while QC-STORM CPPDLL calls functions from static link library of MLEbfgs.